GreateFarzad/DB-Scripts/README.md

 ## History

-TODO: In Case of Having Lart amount of Tables please use schema namse to do in seperate and small scales.
+TODO: In Case of Having Large amount of Tables please use schema name to do in seperate and small scales.